Third Battle of Kharkov: Fight for the city: 11–15 March

 Early morning 11 March, the LSSAH launched a two-prong attack into northern Kharkov.
 The 2nd Panzergrenadier Regiment, advancing from the Northwest, split up into two columns advancing towards northern Kharkov on either side of the Belgorod-Kharkov railroad.
-The 2nd Battalion, on the right side of the railroad, attacked the city's Severnyi Post district, meeting heavy resistance and advancing only to the Severenyi railway yard by the end of the day.
+The 2nd Battalion, on the right side of the railroad, attacked the city's Severnyi Post district, meeting heavy resistance and advancing only to the Severnyi railway yard by the end of the day.
 On the opposite side of the railroad, the 1st Battalion struck at the district of Alexeyevka, meeting a T-34-led Soviet counterattack which drove part of the 1st Battalion back out of the city.
 Only with aerial and artillery support provided by Ju 87 Stuka dive bombers and StuG assault guns were the German infantry able to battle their way into the city.
 A flanking attack from the rear finally allowed the German forces to achieve a foothold in that area of the city.
 Simultaneously, the 1st SS Panzergrenadier Regiment, with armor attached from a separate unit, attacked down the main road from Belgorod, fighting an immediate counterattack produced over the Kharkov's airport, coming on their left flank.
 Fighting their way past Soviet T-34s, this German contingent was able to lodge itself into Kharkov's northern suburbs.
 From the northeast, another contingent of German infantry, armor and self-propelled guns attempted to take control of the road exits to the cities of Rogan and Chuhuiv.
 This attack penetrated deeper into Kharkov, but low on fuel the armor was forced to entrench itself and turn to the defensive.

 Das Reich division attacked on the same day, along the west side of Kharkov.
 After penetrating into the city's Zalyutino district, the advance was stopped by a deep anti-tank ditch, lined with Soviet defenders, including anti-tank guns.
 A Soviet counterattack was repulsed after a bloody firefight.
 A detachment of the division fought its way to the southern approaches of the city, cutting off the road to Merefa.
 At around 15:00, Hoth ordered Hausser to immediately disengage with SS Das Reich, and instead redeploy to cut off escaping Soviet troops.
 Instead, Hausser sent a detachment from SS Totenkopf division for this task and informed Hoth that the risk of disengaging with SS Das Reich was far too great.
 On the night of 11–12 March, a breakthrough element crossed the anti-tank ditch, taking the Soviet defenders by surprise, and opening a path for tanks to cross.
 This allowed Das Reich to advance to the city's main railway station, which would be the farthest this division would advance into the city.
 Hoth repeated his order at 00:15, on 12 March, and Hausser replied as he had replied on 11 March.
 A third attempt by Hoth was obeyed, and Das Reich disengaged, using a corridor opened by LSSAH to cross northern Kharkov and redeploy east of the city.